polterguy/phosphorusfive/README.md

 Phosphorus Five is a web application framework for Mono and ASP.NET.
 Phosphorus is built around an entirely new axiom for system development based upon a new design patter called *"Active Events"*.
-Active Events, and its off spring, pf.lambda, a natural consequence of Active Events, opens up an entirely new doorway to architecting your software solutions.
+Active Events, and its off spring, p5.lambda, a natural consequence of Active Events, opens up an entirely new doorway to architecting your software solutions.

 p5 contains a managed Ajax library, allowing you to automatically map up the bridge between the server and the client.
-It also contains pf.lambda, a *"non-programming language"*, allowing you to orchestrate your applications building blocks together, in an extremely loosely manner.
-In addition, p5 contains Hyperlisp, which is a tree structure file-format, allowing you to easily create pf.lambda execution trees, and combine building blocks together, to form your end software.
+It also contains p5.lambda, a *"non-programming language"*, allowing you to orchestrate your applications building blocks together, in an extremely loosely manner.
+In addition, p5 contains Hyperlisp, which is a tree structure file-format, allowing you to easily create p5.lambda execution trees, and combine building blocks together, to form your end software.

+The last and fifth piece in p5, is p5.lambda expressions, allowing for you to extract and modify tree structures (such as p5.lambda nodes) using a Hyperdimensional Boolean Algebraic Graph Object Expression query language.
+The above definition might be a mouthful for you, however, think; *"SQL for Tree Structures"*, and you've got the point.

 All these building blocks combined, just so happens to largely solve all of your web application software problems, making all the *"boring"* parts just happen,